-Extracurricular Campus Event: at some point (no later than November 21) students should attend a campus event relevant to the course (anything pertaining to world history since 1945), i.e., one of the titles for the Human Rights Film Series, and write and submit a brief (1-2 page) Reaction Piece to the event.
+Extracurricular Campus Event: at some point (no later than November 20) students should attend a campus event relevant to the course (anything pertaining to world history since 1945), i.e., one of the titles for the Human Rights Film Series, and write and submit a brief (1-2 page) Reaction Piece to the event.
 This assignment links to MAC Foundations Competency SLOs 2 and 3, helping students develop ties between self and community while building connections with the campus community.

-Grading: Grades are compiled on a point system, i.e. if you make 88 on the paper (13.2/15) + 86 on the Midterm (12.9/15) + 90 on participation (40.5/45) + 89 on the Final (13.4/15) + 90 on your Final Take Home Essay (9/10), your Final Grade = 89 or B+.
-Grades will be posted on Canvas, Grading Scale:
+Grading: Grades are compiled on a point system, i.e. if you 86 on the Midterm (17.2/20) + 90 on participation (45/50) + 89 on the Final (17.8/20) + 90 on your Final Take Home Essay (9/10), your Final Grade = 89 or B+.
+Grades will be posted on Canvas.
+Grading Scale:

-J (- -))]

-Α 93-99 В 83-86 C 73-76 D 63-66
+A 93-99 В 83-86 С 73-76 D 63-66

-A- 90-92 В- 80-82 C- 70-72 D- 60-62
+A- 90-92 B- 80-82 C- 70-72 D- 60-62

-$\mathbf{B}+$ 87-89 C+ 77-79 D+ 67-69 F 59 and below
+$\mathbf{B}$ + 87-89 C+ 77-79 D+ 67-69 F 59 and below

-Technology and Communication: This course will utilize Canvas for detailed assignment information, general notifications, grades, email communication, a calendar of events/Syllabus, and Announcements for course details as well as upcoming campus events relevant to course material and assignments.
+Technology and Communication: This course will utilize Canvas for detailed assignment information, general notifications, grades, email communication, Power Points from class lectures, a calendar of events/Syllabus, and Announcements for course details as well as upcoming campus events relevant to course material and assignments.
 Thus, you should regularly check the site for updates.
 Canvas also has free apps for phones and tablets.

-In-class Electronics Policy: Notetaking is an essential part of the college experience.
-Studies show that the best way to remember material from a class is to write it down with pen and paper and then type it into a computer within 24-48 hours; conversely, there is also a clear disadvantage to the use of laptops in class because of the constant temptation to divert one's attention, and they can also be disruptive to others in the class.
+In-class Electronics Policy: As we will discuss in class, notetaking is an essential part of the college experience.
+Studies show that the best way to remember material from a class is to write it down with pen and paper and then type it into a computer within 24-48 hours; conversely, there is also a clear disadvantage to the use of laptops in classes because of the constant temptation to divert one's attention, and they can also be disruptive to others in the class.
 For these reasons PLEASE DO NOT USE LAPTOPS OR PHONES IN CLASS.